-Written by Sanjana Nayakanti, a grade 6 student!
+Written by Sanjana Nayakanti, a grade 6 student (this is an archived piece.
+It was first published in July 2021)

 The 4th of July is celebrated as Independence Day in the US.

 July 4th is one of the most special holidays in the United States.
-It was the day 13 colonies of the United States got independence from Great Britain in 1776.
-After a big, on July 2nd, 1776, Congress voted to approve a resolution of independence of the United States.
-However, it was declared on the 4th of July 1776.
+It was the day 13 colonies of the United States signed, what’s called, the Declaration of Independence from Great Britain.

-On July 4th America has a great feast and no one ever thinks about the discrimination of black and white.
+On July 4th there are fireworks all over America.
 It seems that all Americans come together for this proud moment with all their pride for the country.
 There is a beautiful sight to watch in the sky.
 It is full of fireworks, sky lanterns, and many more amazing things put up in the sky to show the pride they have for their nation.

 The fireworks are often accompanied by patriotic songs.
 But all this is during the night.
 The day celebrations are packed with parades, carnivals, barbeques, family reunions, community reunions, political speeches, parties, fairs, picnics, concerts, baseball games, and many other events to celebrate traditions of the Americans!